knpuniversity/behat/knpu/clear-data-symfony-extension.md

 I always like taking the long way first so we can see how things work.

 ***TIP
 Working with Symfony 5?
-Check out this [article](https://symfonycasts.com/blog/behat-symfony#install-behat-with-everything-you-need) to get all you need
+Check out this [blog post](https://symfonycasts.com/blog/behat-symfony#install-behat-with-everything-you-need) to get all you need
 ***